Panama has a unique law called "Rights of Possession" (ROP) that allows people to possess government-owned land in order to make improvements upon it.

 The applicant will need a service agreement with his attorney to process the title with the assigned government authority.

-The applicant will provide the Attorney with a copy of the “CONTRACT FOR TRANSFER OF LAND OF POSSESSORY RIGHTS” (Purchase Contract), the property survey, the ROP certification, and the witness's declaration.
+The applicant will provide the Attorney with a copy of the “CONTRACT FOR THE SALE OF REAL ESTATE AND TRANSFER OF POSSESSION RIGHTS OF THE LAND” (Purchase/transfer contract), the property survey, the ROP certification, and the witness's declaration.

 The attorney gathers and organizes all property documents required for the title application at ANATI.
 (Autoridad Nacional de Tierras).
 He will also administrate visits and inspections from the assigned government authority.